Hanford Site: Cleanup activities

 During excavations from 2004 to 2007, a sample of purified plutonium was uncovered inside a safe in a waste trench, and has been dated to about the 1940s, making it the second-oldest sample of purified plutonium known to exist.
 Analyses published in 2009 concluded that the sample originated at Oak Ridge, and was one of several sent to Hanford for optimization tests of the T Plant until Hanford could produce its own plutonium.
 Documents refer to such a sample, belonging to "Watt's group", which was disposed of in its safe when a radiation leak was suspected.

+As of 2023, 60 sqmi of the site's groundwater remains contaminated above federal standards, a reduction from 80 sqmi in the 1980s.

+During the construction of the vitrification plant, designed to handle low-activity waste, a separate part of plant to separate low-activity from high-activity waste (principally, cesium isotopes) had also been started.
+Questions were raised about the planned separation technology in addition how to handle the high-level waste, so the separation facility was scrapped in favor of the Tank Side Cesium Removal (TSCR) system, a much smaller and more modular system using filtration and ion exchange columns to strip the high-level waste components, and sending low-activity back into the tank farms for later treatment at the low-activity vitrification plant.
+The high-level waste will be held in containers on site for future disposal, either via burial or vitrification.
+The TSCR technology is based on similar technology used in part of the cleanup of the Fukushima nuclear accident.
+TSCR started processing waste on January 26, 2022.
+The vitrification plant accepted its first batch of low-activity waste from the tank farms on October 8, 2025, ahead of the October 15, 2025 deadline, to start operations at the plant.